 to possess a certified architectural and/or natural heritage;

-to be appreciated for urban quality (in terms of accessibility and preservation) and architectural quality (in terms of harmony and homogeneity);
+to possess a high level of urban quality (in terms of accessibility and preservation) and architectural quality (in terms of harmony and homogeneity);

-to demonstrate, through concrete facts, a desire to valorize, develop, promote and animate their heritage.
+to demonstrate, through concrete facts, a desire to valorize, develop and promote their heritage.

-If a borough demonstrates to have these features, it can become part of this exceptional circuit, which now gathers about 260 centers and is a true quality certificate for visitors…try to believe!
+If a village demonstrates to have these characteristics, it can become part of this exceptional club, which now includes approximately 260 centers and is a true quality certificate for visitors…try it for yourself!

 Social Media Manager for @inEmiliaRomagna and full-time mom.